bayodelaoye/ravenhood/app/README_ROUTES.md

 ### Get all watchlists of the Current User

-Returns all the Watchlist written by the current user.
+Returns all the Watchlist written by the current user by userId.

 * Require Authentication: true
 * Request
   * Method: GET
-  * URL: /api/watchlists/current
+  * URL: /api/users/:userId/watchlists
   * Body: none

 * Successful Response